Harini234/AWS_CLOUD/README.md

 -> Create inference function using AWS Lambda.

--> In AWS Lambda write the code in the code editor.
+-> In AWS Lambda write the code which is given in "lambda function.txt" in the code editor.

 -> Go to IAM for creating the new execution role for deploying and testing the code written on AWS Lambda after creating the Inference function.